Prince George’s County

 Prince George’s County Lawyer

-Named after Prince George of Denmark, Prince George’s County is the wealthiest county in the United States that consists of a African Americans as the ethnic majority.
+Named after Prince George of Denmark, Prince George’s County is the wealthiest county in the United States that consists of African-Americans as the ethnic majority.
 The county is also known for being the home to well-educated citizens, with around 30 percent of the residents over the age of 25 having obtained a college degree.
-But Prince George’s County’s close proximity to major Metropolitan areas also contributes to an increase in crime.
+But Prince George’s County’s close proximity to major metropolitan areas also contributes to an increase in crime.
 If you’re charged with a crime in Prince George’s County, you could be facing heavy penalties depending on the type and nature of the crime.
-A Prince George’s County lawyer can help you fight the state in court and achieve the best possible outcome in your case.
+A Prince George’s County lawyer can help you fight the prosecution in court and achieve the best possible outcome in your case.

 - Crime Rates in Prince George’s County

 - The Courthouse in Prince George’s County, MD

 - Demographics in Prince George’s County